-Join Jen Kramer for an in-depth discussion in this video Introducing the small grid, part of Up and Running with Foundation 4.
+Join Jen Kramer for an in-depth discussion in this video Introducing the small grid, part of Learning Foundation 4.

 So let's go ahead and get started working with the grid system inside a Foundation …which is quite an extensive grid that does a ton of different things. …I wanted point out to you that this again is the Foundation website at …foundation.zurb.com there's plenty of documentation here. …If you go up to the link at the top right here called docs. …You'll have all the information here about how to get started using foundation. …Notice also here that there is an entire section in the documentation on the grid. …So you're welcome to come here and read through the documentation about the grid …and if you like get a little bit more background on it.…

 Learn a little bit more about it.
 It also will have the background …information about working with the mix ins and Sass and so fourth I will not be …covering that in my videos but the information is here if you'd like to see it. …I will be talking about the grid and the block grid in the course of this …particular chapter.
 Let's start by getting our files in place …

 - Styling buttons, thumbnail images, and more